Handling missing keys in Python dictionaries

-In the above example, no key named ‘c’ in dictionary, popped a runtime error.
-To avoid such conditions, and to make aware user that a particular key is absent or to pop a default message in that place, there are several methods to handle missing keys.
+In the above example, no key named ‘c’ in the dictionary popped a runtime error.
+To avoid such conditions, and to make the aware user that a particular key is absent or to pop a default message in that place, there are several methods to handle missing keys.

 Method 1 : Using get()

 get(key,def_val) method is useful when we have to check for the key.
 If the key is present, the value associated with the key is printed, else the def_value passed in arguments is returned.

 0091 Not Found

 setdefault(key, def_value) works in a similar way as to get(), but the difference is that each time a key is absent, a new key is created with the def_value associated with the key passed in arguments.

 Method 3: Using defaultdict

 “defaultdict” is a container that is defined in a module named “collections“.
 It takes a function(default factory) as its argument.
 By default, the default factory is set to “int” i.e 0.
 If a key is not present in the defaultdict, the default factory value is returned and displayed.
 It has advantages over get() or setdefault().

 - A default value is set at the declaration.
 There is no need to invoke the function again and again and pass the similar values as arguments.
 Hence saving time.

 - The implementation of defaultdict is faster than get() or setdefault().